-From private placements to public offerings and from private hedge funds to publicly traded mutual funds and issuers in a variety of other industries, the attorneys in the McNees Wallace & Nurick Securities Group offer the full spectrum of securities matters on behalf of issuers, their directors and officers, advisors, underwriters and investors.
+From private placements to public offerings and from private hedge funds to publicly traded mutual funds and issuers in a variety of other industries, the attorneys in the McNees Wallace & Nurick Securities Law Group offer the full spectrum of securities matters on behalf of issuers, their directors and officers, advisors, underwriters and investors.

 McNees attorneys have represented issuers in registered initial public offerings under the Securities Act of 1933 and underwriters in secondary public offerings.
 Our attorneys have also provided counsel to issuers and others in connection with reporting matters under the Securities Exchange Act of 1934, including periodic filings (Forms 10-K, 10-Q and 8-K), Section 16 compliance, tender offers, and proxies.

-We are knowledgeable on both the Dodd-Frank and Sarbanes-Oxley Acts and offer representation to both issuers and financial intermediaries in connection with those acts.
+We are knowledgeable about both the Dodd-Frank and Sarbanes-Oxley Acts and offer representation to both issuers and financial intermediaries in connection with those acts.
 We have represented individual investors, issuers, finders, broker-dealers and investment advisers in investigations and enforcement actions by state securities commissions, FINRA and the U.S. Securities and Exchange Commission.
 We assist issuers with private placements of equity or debt, including preparation of the prospectus or offering memorandum, subscription documents, investor qualification, state “blue sky” compliance, and state and federal filings.

 The McNees Securities Law team provides continuing counsel to registered investment advisers, investment companies, trust companies, municipal advisors, and broker-dealers.
 We also advise companies and individuals regarding exemptive procedures under the state and federal regulatory structures governing these entities.
 McNees lawyers have organized trust companies, bank holding companies, registered investment advisers and broker-dealers, as well as formed and represented public mutual funds and private hedge funds.
 We have also served as counsel to mutual fund independent trustees.